 The termination phase ends the developmental interruption.
 Nonetheless, some insects depend on certain environmental stimuli that help the termination phase to set in.

 After the termination of diapause, a phase of inactivity or quiescence occurs in insects.
 During this stage, the insects eventually start resuming their physiological development, if the environmental conditions are favourable.

-Hibernation implies to the seasonal inactivity that is seen in endotherms.
-By lowering heart-rate, metabolic rate, body temperature, etc. some animals stay inactive during the winter season.
+Hibernation implies the seasonal inactivity that is seen in endotherms.
+By lowering heart rate, metabolic rate, body temperature, etc. some animals stay inactive during the winter season.
 Animals like groundhogs, hedgehogs, squirrels, etc. exhibit hibernation.

 Diapauses occur because of the onset of adverse environmental conditions like scarcity of food, changes in temperature, etc. Mostly arthropods show this developmental halt during any stage of their life cycle.

 Explore further information and learn to define diapause by going through our extensive study materials today.
 You can also join our live classes through Vedantu’s app.

 1. What is Diapause?

 Diapause is a natural phenomenon that implies the suspension of physiological development and other life processes.
 Arthropods like insects exhibit diapauses.